[Updated June 2018]

-And if you think about it:
+If you think about it:

 Contrast is when there is a difference in the darks and the brights.
-This means preserving the darkest shadows (maybe you can brighten it up a little) while brightening the less (or least) darker shadows.
+This means preserving the darkest shadows (maybe you can brighten it up a little) while brightening the less (or least) dark shadows.

 It often appears on the outlines such as tree branch (in this case), rocks or mountains.
 It’s actually not easy to spot them without zooming into the image.

 If you can’t see it, why fix it?

 You're right.
 But if you happen to print your image large, it will show up and ruin your print.
 On the other hand, fixing it only takes a few minutes and there’s no reason not to do it.

 In this example, you can see the edges of the blue sky painted over the tree branch on the right.

 On the left, it did the opposite, leaving a white edge between the blue sky and the tree branch.